 April Deadlines to Apply

-STEM Matters NYC PreK through grade 12 students can apply now to attend exciting science and STEM programs being offered this summer at the NYC Department of Education’s Environmental Study Center and NYC Center for Space Science Education, the Bronx Zoo, Central Park Zoo, Intrepid Sea, Air & Space Museum, Museum of the City of New York, New York Aquarium, Prospect Park Zoo, Queens Botanical Garden, Queens County Farm Museum, Queens Zoo, Staten Island Museum, Staten Island Zoo, and SUNY Old Westbury.
+STEM Matters NYC Application Deadline: Friday, April 5, 2019 PreK through grade 12 students can apply now to attend exciting science and STEM programs being offered this summer at the NYC Department of Education’s Environmental Study Center and NYC Center for Space Science Education, the Bronx Zoo, Central Park Zoo, Intrepid Sea, Air & Space Museum, Museum of the City of New York, New York Aquarium, Prospect Park Zoo, Queens Botanical Garden, Queens County Farm Museum, Queens Zoo, Staten Island Museum, Staten Island Zoo, and SUNY Old Westbury.
 Programs feature 1-week camps, high school internships, and a 4-week college credit bearing course.
 All programs are free and students receive MetroCards for transportation if needed.
 STEM Matters NYC programs do not provide meals.
-Application Deadline: ***Check for updated deadline

 Central Park Conservancy — Parkwide Ages: Must be 16 by June 1 Application due: TBD Interns work five days a week and some weekends on individual projects, then come together as a group on Fridays for field trips, or a group activity of in-depth study in the fields of horticulture or public programming.
 Paid internship; rates TBD.